atosystem/VisualTextPioneer/_posts/2022-12-01-visual-text-poineer.md

     In this advanced category, the model is presented with subtle visual cues and need to infer the implicit relationships that are not immediately apparent.
 This evaluates the model's ability of in-depth thinking and complex visual understanding.

-#### Qualitative Analysis - Robustness
-To test the robustness of a multi-modal model, we provide a prompt that is completely unrelated to the image.
-This will evaluate the model's ability to focus on the provided textual input, ignoring the irrelevant visual context.
-There are two cases, with or without the hint that the image is unrelated to the picture.

 <!-- Adding bed image below and adding prompt in red , and responses of different models in different colors -->
 #### Images for qualitiatve analysis and Model Responses